Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

    :kbd:`Tab` doesn't insert a tab character in the text, but rather enters and exits *Edit* mode, as with other object types.
 Copy
-   To copy text to the buffer, use :kbd:`Ctrl-C` or the :kbd:`Copy` button in the tool shelf.
+   To copy text to the buffer, use :kbd:`Ctrl-C` or the *Copy* button in the tool shelf.
 Cut and Copy
-   To cut and copy text to the buffer, use :kbd:`Ctrl-X` or the :kbd:`Cut` button in the tool shelf.
+   To cut and copy text to the buffer, use :kbd:`Ctrl-X` or the *Cut* button in the tool shelf.
 Paste
-   To paste text from the buffer, use :kbd:`Ctrl-V` or the :kbd:`Paste` button in the tool shelf.
+   To paste text from the buffer, use :kbd:`Ctrl-V` or the *Paste* button in the tool shelf.
 Delete all text
-   To completely erase or delete all text, use :kbd:`Ctrl-BackSpace`.
+   To completely erase or delete all text, use :kbd:`Ctrl-Backspace`.
 Home/End
    :kbd:`Home` and :kbd:`End` move the cursor to the beginning and end of a line respectively.
 Next/Previous word
-   To move the cursor on a word's boundary, use :kbd:`Ctrl-←` or :kbd:`Ctrl-→`.
+   To move the cursor on a word's boundary, use :kbd:`Ctrl-Left` or :kbd:`Ctrl-Right`.

 The text buffer does not communicate with the desktop.
 It only works within Blender.
 To insert text from outside Blender, see `Inserting Text`_ below.